 Our previous two special premium offers have been taken, so we're offering this one last Whitman portrait in a mouse ear hosta leaf.
-For a limited time we are offering as special premium a one-of-a-kind chlorophyll print of Walt Whitman (1870-72) cast in resin and framed.
+The one-of-a-kind chlorophyll print of Walt Whitman (1870-72) pictured below is cast in resin and framed.
 (The previous two portraits selected by backers were the 1855 frontispiece image and the 1854 daguerreotype portrait sometimes called the "Christ likeness.)
 The 1870 portrait shown here may have been taken in Brooklyn, but we don't know who the photographer was.
 It was taken sometime between 1870 and 1872.
 The portrait is cast in resin and mounted in a 5 x 5-inch metal frame.
 The chlorophyll print and book, together, are a $700 value.
 Receive both for a $490 donation.
-This premium is available for one week only.

 Barbara Bair ("My Brother's Keeper") is Specialist in Literature in the Manuscript Division at the Library of Congress and oversees the three main Whitman collections.
 She has curated many exhibitions at the library, including Revising Himself: Walt Whitman and Leaves of Grass, which in 2005 celebrated the 150th anniversary of the 1855 first edition.
 David Lehman ("The Visionary Whitman") is a poet, critic, and the originator and general editor of Scribners' Best American Poetry annual.
 Among his books are Poems in the Manner Of (2017) and Sinatra's Century: One Hundred Notes on the Man and His World (2015).
 For many years he directed the poetry program at The New School in New York City.
 His essay, first published in The American Poetry Review (January/February 2008) has been revised and expanded for the current volume.
 Stanley Plumly ("Whitman's Organicism")is the author of eleven books of poetry, most recently Against Sunset, and two books on Keats and his circle.
 The recipient of many national poetry prizes, he teaches at the University of Maryland, College Park.
 Molly Rogers ("Stricken") writes about the history and theory of photography.
 She is the author of Delia’s Tears: Race, Science and Photography in Nineteenth-Century America and co-editor of To Make Their Way in the World: The Peabody Museum's Daguerreotypes.
 She lives in New York City.